How does Rest Less make money

 February is the height of summer in South America, so if you’ve always wanted to explore cities like Rio de Janeiro, Buenos Aires, and Santiago, it’s an excellent time to go.
 On deck, it’ll be warm enough to lounge by the pool, while on land, it’s the ideal temperature to stroll through historic streets and soak up the local culture – and perhaps cool off with a refreshing caipirinha cocktail.

 If you’re dreaming of visiting the Patagonian wilderness, February is the last month of high season, with peak temperatures and longish days.
-If you’re combining a Patagonia cruise with an Antarctica cruise, much of the snow that blankets the shoreline will have cleared by February, improving visibility.
+If you’re combining a Patagonia cruise with an Antarctica one, much of the snow that blankets the shoreline will have cleared by February, improving visibility.
 Plus, February is an excellent month for whale watching.

 March